ssanin82/htask/README.md

 The chosen price/size precision is the maximum of the corresponding precisions on all 3 exchanges.
 It would have been impossible to use this technique with more exotic exchanges, like Synfutures, which do not have a fixed price tick.

+*NOTE*: In a consolidated order book often bid and ask cross, which never happens in an order book of an individual exchange.

 ### Other Assumptions and Simplifications: